kyranxx/DIARA-configurator/tracker.md

 - Admin interface for uploading bead images and setting prices

 ## Project Rules
-1. Commands have explicit auto-approval - no need to ask for permission
+1. All commands have explicit auto-approval - Assistant has permission to run any command without asking
 2. Tracker document must be updated after every task
 3. Work in most cost-effective way possible (minimize tokens/costs)
 4. Command Execution Rules: